mkvenkat/one/README.md

-This is a simple script to send mal from command line
+This is a simple script to send mail from command line